-Steve November, Head of Continuing Drama at ITV talks diversity, future of ITV drama and opportunities for new writers.By The TV Collective
+Steve November, Head of Continuing Drama at ITV talks diversity, future of ITV drama and opportunities for new writers.by The TV Collective May 4, 2012 0 comments

 To celebrate the 40th Anniversary of Emmerdale, ITV is on the search for talented writers for a new initiative.
 Writers from a Black, Asian or other Minority Ethnic background are under-represented in the industry so they want to support and develop original voices that might not always be heard.
 Their emphasis is on character- led rather than culture-specific but are looking for writers who will bring their experiences and nuances to the show.